omar178/Sequence-models-in-numpy/README.md

 # Sequence-models-in-numpy
-This repo will include all sequence models used for NLP problems with the proper explaination[warning VERY EASY]
+This repo will include all sequence models used for NLP problems with the proper explaination[WARNING VERY EASY !!]